Rod Serling returns, with a focus on less Twilight Zone fantasy and much more horror.

 The PBS documentary Janis: Little Girl Blue captures a sad portrait of the singer whose legend and talent endures.

-Lee Marvin and John Boorman created a masterpiece in the classic crime "Point Blank" (1967), a film that defied narrative conventions to rise to a work of cinematic art.
+Lee Marvin and John Boorman created a masterpiece in "Point Blank" (1967), a classic crime film that defies narrative conventions to rise to a work of cinematic art.

 TwoMorrows Publishing releases the definitive book on the history of Mego Toys and allows all those who grew up in the 1970's to relive great childhood memories.